Table of Contents:

 With an IP, you gain more control over how your brand is projected in the market and it also stops others from getting a free ride on the back of your brand’s success.

-Here are the different ways you can protect the intellectual property of you brand:
+Here are the different ways you can protect the intellectual property of your brand:

-With your intellectual property protected, the next step is to constantly monitor your brand online.
+With your intellectual property protected, the next step for protecting brand identity is to constantly monitor your brand online.
 Scammers can create fake social media pages similar to yours and imitate your brand identity just to confuse unsuspecting customers.
 Cybersquatters can also register a domain similar to yours with just a small typo to avoid getting taken down due to copyright.

-It’s crucial to consistently lookout for fake social media pages and websites that are trying to copy your brand identity and make money off of it.
+It’s crucial to consistently look for fake social media pages and websites that are trying to copy your brand identity and make money off of it.

 When you do find scammers and bad actors trying to impersonate your brand, you need to actively fight against identity theft and report them.